The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 1. Enter one more final command Exit ;

-2. Close command line;
+2. Close command prompt;

 4. Continue installing the operating system.